top of page

 Trail Description

-The trail head starts at the Futarasan Chugushi Shrine and you will need to pay 500 yen (may have increased to 1000) to enter as the mountain is considered part of the shrine.
-The trail begins in a nice forest which meanders it's way up the mountain, after about 20 minutes you will reach a road, keep an eye out for a small trail on the left which bypasses the first section of the road.
-The road doesn't last long and soon you will be back in the forest, the trail gets steeper from here.
+The trailhead starts at the Futarasan Chugushi Shrine, and you'll need to pay ¥1000 to enter as the mountain is considered part of the shrine.
+The trail begins in a nice forest and gradually meanders up the mountain.
+After about 20 minutes, you will reach a road, keep an eye out for a small trail on the left which bypasses the first section of the road.
+The road doesn't last long and soon you will be back in the forest, the hike gets steeper from here.

-The trail is well marked so you won't need a details description, after about 2 hours you will reach a rocky section with large boulders which are fun to climb over, and eventually you will reach red volcanic rocks and scree which marks the final stretch to the summit.
+The trail is well-marked and pretty straightforward, so you won't need a detailed description.
+After about 2 hours, you will reach a rocky section with large boulders, which can be quite fun to climb.
+Eventually, you'll come across red volcanic rocks and scree, which marks the final stretch to the summit.

 Nikko hike.png